4. Ultimately, such accumulation

 cables, that insulation materials behave differently

 in and [46].
-This fundamental
+But the standards support

-performance cables and related infrastructure. particular, the electrical performance
+industry standards. particular, the electrical performance

 of infrastructure such cables under conditions